 All prospective students interested in the LSMA program are encouraged to attend an open house or arrange for an individual visit by contacting Caitlin Burnett.

-Students who have been admitted to the program prior to the open house may receive financial assistance for travel costs from outside the Chicago area.
+Students who have been admitted to the program may receive financial assistance for travel costs from outside the Chicago area.

 Tuition and Financial AidClick here for more information about financial aid.

 Master's students are not eligible for teaching or research assistantships, nor are the demands of the program compatible with full-time or part-time employment.
 The only significant source of financial aid is a student loan, although a small number of merit-based tuition reduction awards are available.